ribokit/ribokit.github.io/repos/erraser.md

 <hr/>
 ## Installation

-To run ERRASER, you need to have Rosetta and Phenix installed on your machine.
+To run **ERRASER**, you need to have Rosetta and Phenix installed on your machine.

 <br/>
 To download and install Rosetta: